 Certainly George Harrison was known as the quiet Beatle and also as one of the most talented ones.
 With beautiful compostions like “Something” and “Here Comes the Sun” the musician is responsible for many classics of the band.
-But most part of his favorite songs of the group weren’t big hits.
+But most part of his favorite songs of the group weren’t big hits as reported by Far Out Magazine.

 George Harrison and his favorite Beatles songs: